Mazda Bongo

-The Mazda Bongo (マツダ・ボンゴ, Matsuda Bongo), also known as Mazda E-Series, Eunos Cargo, and the Ford Econovan, is a cabover van and pickup truck manufactured by the Japanese automobile manufacturer Mazda since 1966.
+The Mazda Bongo (マツダ・ボンゴ, Matsuda Bongo), also known as the Ford Econovan and Eunos Cargo, is a cabover van and pickup truck manufactured by the Japanese automobile manufacturer Mazda since 1966.
 The Bongo name was also used for the Bongo Friendee, which is not a cabover design.

 It has been built with rear-, middle-, as well as front-mounted engines.
 It also formed the basis for the long-running Kia Bongo range.
 It is named for the African Bongo, a type of antelope.